Barru Regency: History

+capital at Barru, pursuant to Act No. 229 of 1959.

 Administration

-Barru Regency in 2020, as in 2010, comprised seven administrative Districts (Kecamatan), tabulated below with their areas and their populations at the 2010 Census and at the 2020 Census, together with the official estimates as at mid 2023.
+Barru Regency in 2025, as in 2010, comprises seven administrative Districts (Kecamatan), tabulated below with their areas and their populations at the 2010 Census and at the 2020 Census, together with the official estimates as at mid 2025.
 The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 40 rural desa and 15 urban kelurahan), and its postal code(s).